Harper has 4 hits, 3 RBIs as Nationals rout Cardinals 14-6 (Apr 10, 2017) | FOX Sports

 Harper has 4 hits, 3 RBIs as Nationals rout Cardinals 14-6 (Apr 10, 2017)

+WASHINGTON (AP) If nothing else, Nationals slugger Bryce Harper spent some quality time with Cardinals first baseman Matt Carpenter on Monday night.

-WASHINGTON (AP) Bryce Harper tied a career high with four hits and reached base in all six plate appearances as the Washington Nationals routed the St. Louis Cardinals 14-6 on Monday night.
+Harper tied a career high with four hits, all singles, and reached base in all six plate appearances to help Washington to a 14-6 rout of St. Louis.

+”I got to know Carpenter a little bit more than I have, so that was good,” Harper deadpanned. ”He’s a great guy.”

 Harper drove in three runs during his first four-hit game since April 17, 2013.

-Stephen Drew, Adam Eaton and Ryan Zimmerman each had three of Washington’s 19 hits, and the Nationals overcame four errors by breaking open the game in a seven-run eighth inning.
+Stephen Drew, Adam Eaton and Ryan Zimmerman each had three of Washington’s 19 hits.
+Drew drove in four runs and Eaton knocked in three as the Nationals overcame four errors.
+They broke open the game in a seven-run eighth inning.

+”It was kind of an ugly game,” Washington manager Dusty Baker said. ”But when you score, it will kill most of the ills.”

 Tanner Roark (2-0) allowed five runs – three earned – over five innings.
 The right-hander worked around three errors committed behind him.